Many business owners in Ontario wonder which business structure is best: sole proprietorship or corporation. The short answer is, it depends.

 Making your sole proprietorship into a corporation is a big step, and it could be the right move if your business is growing fast.

-Our team of accountants is ready to help you navigate the complex world of business taxation!
+Our team of accountants is ready to help you get your business off to the best start possible with incorporation services tailored to your needs!
 Contact us today to find out how we can help you move forward.